github/sonic-pi-challenge/README.md

 Once you've coded up your riff(s), all you need to do is to submit a pull request to this repository.
 Add your file(s) to the `snippets` directory named with the pattern `USERNAME_ID.rb` e.g. `leereilly_01.rb` and `leereilly_02.rb`.

+**Please note:** All submissions are under the [CC0-1.0 license](LICENSE.md).
+This should be your own work or work that you have the right to contribute.

 ## Tips

 1. All submissions will be considered.